openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/fake_quantize.md

 # Quantize-only FQ

-the actual tensor in memory is stored in quantized form, so FQ is splited as:
+The actual tensor in memory is stored in quantized form, so FQ is splited as:

  - `Quantize(clamp)` which is fused into `Producer` node as post ops.
  - `Dequantize` is fused into `Consumer` node capable of benefit from quantized representation with additinal zero-point and scales information.